Simple Steps On How To Get Out Of A Funk

 15. Try cooking or baking a dish you love.

-16. Draw, sing, write, or get creative somehow.
+16. Draw, sing, write, or engage in another creative activity.

-17. Help someone else or get involved with a local charity.
+17. Help someone else or become involved with a local charity.

-18. Try a new healthy food or turn to your favorite comfort food.
+18. Try a new food or turn to your favorite comfort food.

-19. Invest in a relationship mindfully.
+19. Mindfully invest in a relationship.
 Plan a date or coffee with your best friend.

-20. Seek help from your medical doctor if your depressed mood doesn’t improve with time.
+20. Seek help from your medical doctor if your mood doesn’t improve with time.

-But our minds need breaks; we need to allow time for that or else we might become burned out or stressed, forcing our brain to take a break whether we want it to or not – this is the funk.
-This involuntary break is the type of funk that it is often most difficult to climb out of again because we feel emotionally drained.
-Being in a temporary funk is normal, and taking a mental health day can help you gain valuable insights into how to move on.
+But our minds need breaks or else we might become burned out or stressed.
+Forcing our brain to take a break whether we want it to or not – this is the funk.
+An involuntary break can be the most difficult type of funk to climb out of because we may feel emotionally drained.
+But being in a temporary funk is normal, and taking a mental health day can help you gain valuable insights into how to move on.

 However, if you or someone you love seems clinically depressed and appears to feel stuck, it may reflect a more serious condition.
 Differentiating between a temporary funk and clinical depression is vital.
 If you are experiencing clinical depression, it may be important to seek the advice of a licensed mental health therapist.